typedb/typedb-docs-web/README.md

 #### Caveats

-⚠️ `pnpm` is not compatible with the Antora UI bundle.
+- ⚠️ `pnpm` is not compatible with the Antora UI bundle.
 Use `npm` instead.

-⚠️ v18 is the **only** supported version of Node.js.
+- ⚠️ v18 is the **only** supported version of Node.js.
 The build may fail on other Node versions.
+- ⚠️ Changing branches and doing merges often results in the `content` submodule being flagged as changed.
+You can run `git submodule update --recursive` to fix this by updating your submodule state to the one marked in Git.

 ### Build